tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

   Example: If a user gives consent on the second page viewed (current ```document.referrer``` = website domain), the source and campaign parameter values will be null.

-- Enhanced: the tracker will save and update a temporary JavaScript cookie, storing the latest, not "" document.referrer values, source and campaign parameters.
+- Enhanced: the tracker will **save and update a temporary JavaScript cookie**, storing the latest, not self document.referrer values, source and campaign parameters.

   Example: If a user gives consent on the second page viewed (current ```document.referrer``` = website domain), the source and campaign parameter values will be taken from the cookie saved on the first page.

 #### Do not respect consent mode
 If ```respect_consent_mode``` is disabled, all events are tracked regardless user consents.

-However the user_id (if present), client_id and session_id can be anonimize when analytics_consent id denied or not expressed (GA$ BigQuery export style when consent is denied)
+However the user_id (if present), client_id and session_id can be anonimize when analytics_consent id denied or not expressed (GA4 BigQuery export style when consent is denied)

 The tracking anonimization can be adjusted as needed: